tingchihc/CS4824-final-project/README.md

 # CS4824-final-project

+## Methods
+We use Naive Bayes, Logistic Regression, SVM and NN to predict the news category.

 ## Dataset
 Our dataset is from MIcrosoft News Dataset (MIND) (https://msnews.github.io/).
 We extract the news title, abstract and category from MIND.